aesthetic-suite/framework/docs/sss/global.md

 };
 ```

-> The `fontFamily` property can be omitted as it'll be inherited from the at-rule key.
+> The `fontFamily` property can be omitted within the font face as it'll be inherited from the
+> at-rule key.

 ### `@global`